 Doesn’t AirPlay on an iPhone or iPad let you watch pretty much any video on Apple TV?

-Yes, but AirPlay doesn't really replace your remote control, and it won't let you watch other videos on the small screen or play games with sound while TV playback is in progress.
+Yes, but AirPlay doesn’t really try to replace your remote control like Chromecast does.
+It won’t let you watch other videos on the small screen or play games with sound while TV playback is in progress, for instance, and it requires your phone or tablet to stay connected to the local network.
 It feels more like a fallback than a complete solution.

 So why’d you even include Chromecast, which is similar to AirPlay?

 While Chromecast also requires a phone, tablet, or laptop to operate, it has several features that make it more remote-like.
-If it's plugged into an outlet, Casting a video will automatically turn on your TV and switch to the appropriate input.
+If it’s plugged into an outlet, Casting a video will automatically turn on your TV and switch to the appropriate input.
 Many apps let you adjust playback volume through your phone or tablet as well, and you can use some standard TV remotes to hit pause.
 And if your device disconnects or runs out of battery, the video keeps on rolling.
-It also helps that Chromecast is half the price of the cheapest Apple TV, at $35.
+It also helps that Chromecast costs just $35; that’s half the price of the least-expensive Apple TV.
 Check out our Chromecast FAQ for more details.

 You said [Device X] doesn’t have [App Y], but now it does!
 What the heck?

-I will try to keep this chart up to date, but I'm only human and could still miss things or get fired as time goes on.
-If you see something that's not right, drop a comment or holler at me on Twitter.
+I will try to keep this chart up to date, but the world of streaming video is rapidly-changing, and I’m only human.
+If you see something that’s not right, drop a comment on TechHive’s Facebook page or holler at me on Twitter.